Steps to Becoming a Respiratory Therapist - Education, Certification & Experience

-For some states, such as Ohio, New York, California, an RRT certification is required in order to receive licensure.
+For some states, such as Arizona, California, Ohio, Oregon, New Jersey, and New Mexico, an RRT certification is required in order to receive licensure.
 Students who have completed at least an associate degree from a CoARC-accredited program and received a “high cut score” on the TMC may apply for eligibility to take the CSE exam.
 Students must complete the requirements for their RRT certification within three years of graduating or they must retake the TMC with a new high cut score in order to be eligible for the CSE test.

 To apply, students can fill out an online or paper application and submit it along with a $200 fee.
 Upon approval, the student receives a link and a toll-free number to schedule their test.
 The test must be scheduled and taken within 90 days of receiving eligibility approval, or a new application and fee must be submitted.
 There is no deadline to apply and students may submit their application whenever they meet eligibility.

-On examination day students should arrive on time to their testing center.
-In order to be admitted to the test, students will need to provide two forms of identification, one of which must be a photo ID.
+On examination day students should arrive on time at their testing center.
+In order to be admitted to the clinical simulation exam (CSE), students will need to provide two forms of identification, one of which must be a photo ID.
 After leaving all their belongings in a locker, students are given a pencil and one piece of scratch paper and shown to the computer they will be using for the test.
-Prior to starting the test, students may take a one problem simulation exercise.
+Prior to starting the test, students may take one problem simulation exercise.
 The time taken on the practice problem will not affect the time allowed for the formal test.

 Free practice tests are available from the NBRC to help students prepare for the test.
 Further, students who wish to assess their readiness for the CSE test may purchase the Self Assessment Examination (SAE) which mimics the actual exam.

-A nationwide increase in the middle-aged and eldery populations has led to an increase in incidents of respiratory conditions such as chronic obstructive pulmonary disease (COPD) and pneumonia.
-This in turn is driving demand for more respiratory therapists and the profession is expected to grow by at least 21 percent between 2018 and 2028.
+A nationwide increase in the middle-aged and elderly populations has led to an increase in incidents of respiratory conditions such as chronic obstructive pulmonary disease (COPD) and pneumonia.
+This in turn is driving demand for more respiratory therapists and the profession is expected to grow by at least 19 percent between 2019 and 2029 (BLS 2020).

 There are numerous resources to help professionals on the path to becoming a certified respiratory therapist.
 Here are some of the most commonly accessed sites: